betterscientificsoftware/bssw.io/Articles/Blog/2020-03-making-myself-better.md

 The assertion will terminate the program if the condition `c<3` is not satisfied.
-For both of the wrong pieces of code above, I would have been alerted to the problem right away, and it would have been a matter of a minutes to fix them -- no need for difficult debugging.
+For both of the wrong pieces of code above, I would have been alerted to the problem right away, and it would have been a matter of a minutes to fix them — no need for difficult debugging.

-The point I'm trying to make is not that the assertion is a good way to help me debug code (which of course it is), but that I put it there because *introspection has allowed me to understand what kinds of mistakes I often make*, and how I can learn to live with it.
+The point I'm trying to make is not that the assertion is a good way to help me debug code (though of course it is), but that I put it there because *introspection has allowed me to understand what kinds of mistakes I often make*, and how I can learn to live with it.

 ### Defensive programming

 Assertions are one component of "defensive programming".
-We use them extensively in all of the codes I work on.
+I use them extensively in all of the codes I work on.
 For example, the [deal.II finite element library](https://www.dealii.org)'s core currently consists of a large amount of C++